-The scenarios in this consider the introduction of a new variant of concern (VOC), i.e. 501Y.V1 or VOC-202012/01 (lineage B.1.1.7), in the Belgian population from January 1, 2020 onward.
-The most recent data indicate that this VOC is more transmissible than the original strain, with an increase varying between 30% and 70% compared to the original strain (hereafter referred to as wild-type strain) (Wenseleers 2021).
-To account for the uncertainty with regard to the increase in transmission potential and to show the impact thereof, we have used either a 30%, 50% or 70% increase in transmissibility as compared to the wild-type strain in the studied scenarios.
+The scenarios in this report consider the introduction of a new variant of concern (VOC), i.e. 501Y.V1 or VOC-202012/01 (lineage B.1.1.7), in the Belgian population from January 1, 2021 onward.
+Other new VOCs such as the 501Y.V2 or 501Y.V3 variants, are not accounted for explicitly, given their relatively low circulation and properties somewhat similar to that of 501Y.V1.
+The most recent data indicate that 501Y.V1 is more transmissible than the original strain, with an increase of about 40% compared to the original strain (hereafter referred to as wild-type strain) (Wenseleers 2021).
+Recent evidence suggests that also the probability of hospitalization and death is higher for 501Y.V1 (Nicholas G. Davies et al. 2021; Horby et al. 2021).
+The models of SIMID and UNamur account for this increase explicitly, while the model of UGent estimates the overall burden of disease.

-Other new VOCs such as the 501Y.V2 or 501Y.V3 variants, are not accounted for, since their prevalence in Belgium at this time is low and their transmissibility is uncertain.
-Although some preliminary evidence suggests that the probability of hospitalization and death is higher for 501Y.V1, the models currently do not account for this increase (Nicholas G. Davies et al. 2021; Horby et al. 2021).